November 30, 2003

 For the last several months, I've been corresponding by e-mail (and

-format.
+prettier format.
 Throughout the year we had tried to hook up and go

 to races together, but hadn’t been successful.
-With the annual Cahokia Creek Dirt
+With the annual

-road from St. Louis near a racially sensitive town called White
+the road from St. Louis near a racially sensitive town called White

 City.
-I would call it the best riding in Illinois, with a few hundred acres of beautiful woods
+I would call it the best riding in Illinois, with a few hundred acres

-Saturday night to track down a $10 toy.
-I bought two – one for the Tots
+night to track down a $10 toy.
+I bought two – one for the Tots and one

 Sunday morning I drove the short distance north to the Cahokia Creek